expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 ---
-title: Sending Notifications with APNS and FCM
-sidebar_title: Sending Notifications with APNS & FCM
+title: Sending Notifications with APNS & FCM
 ---

 Communicating directly with APNS and FCM is much more complicated than sending notifications through [Expo's push notification service](../sending-notifications/), so you should only use this feature if you're prepared to undertake that complexity.
 Here are a few things you'll have to handle yourself if you choose to write your own server for FCM and APNS: